hiroyuki-sato/vyos-fetch-config-ansible-role/README.md

-## Ansible role for VyOS fetch config.
+## Ansible role for VyOS.

-This is an ansible role to collect configuration from VyOSs.
+This is an ansible role to collect configuration from VyOS hosts.

 ## Installation step